zhang6217/DataMiningChicagoRideshareAnalysis/README.md

 Repository for Data Mining Principles final project at the University of Chicago.
 Created by @lucia-ronchi, @luisflosi, @zhang6217, and @SophieHuGit

-This project is a look at the impact of rideshare transportation on traffic in the city of Chicago.
-Our goal is to compare pre-rideshare taxi trip data with current rideshare data.
-We will also cross-reference this data with CTA train and bus stops.
+This project is a look at the tipping behaviors of customers of rideshares or taxi in the city of Chicago.
+Our goal is to find potential customers who don't usually tip so we can target at and encourage them to start to tip.

 ## Questions to Answer

-- Understanding the tipping behavior of ride share passanges and taxi passangers
+- Understanding the tipping behavior of ride share passangers and taxi passangers

 ## Our Tech Stack